Frequently Asked Questions

 How can I enroll in the full PCP?

-If you wish to enroll in the full program or the first three courses, you can go to the program page and benefit from our package prices.
+If you wish to enroll in the full program, you can go to the program page.
+You can also enroll in the program courses separately but in this case you will not benefit from our program package price.

 Do I receive any credentials or qualifications after taking this program?